jprzimba/tfs0.3.6pl1-7.9x/README.md

 - You can use your [Issue Tracker](https://github.com/jprzimba/tfs0.3.6pl1-7.9x/issues) to reporte bugs.

 ## Know Bugs
-- Wild Growth and Magic Wall Runes not working.
 - Players can't move mini map.

 ## Developers of The Forgotten Server